Infertility is defined as a disease by the World Health Organization (WHO).

 Excessive use of caffeine and tobacco, which can impair fertility, is discouraged.

-If these measures do not result in pregnancy after ≥ 1 yr, both partners are evaluated.
+If attempts to achieve pregnancy do not result in pregnancy after ≥ 1 years, both partners are evaluated.
 Evaluation begins with history, examination, and counseling.
 Men are evaluated for sperm disorders, and women are evaluated for ovulatory and tubal dysfunction and pelvic lesions.